merlinr68/elasticsearch-reindex/Readme.md

 >  { "term" : { "count" : 2 } }'

 This refeeds all documents in index 'indexold' with type 'typeold' into the index 'indexnew' with type 'typenew'.
 But only documents matching the specified filter will be refeeded.
+Leave out 'typeold' if you want all types, and leave out 'typenew' if you want to use the old type names.
 The internal Java API will be used which should should be efficient.

 ## Different cluster